 The combing force evaluation is equally effective for assessing the combability of dry hair.
 All modified hair types (e.g. chemically treated (bleached), delipidised (by solvent extraction), and polymer treated hair) show an increase in dry combing forces as quantified by combing measurements.
 The combing work (g cm) and force as a function of tress distance would be substantially higher for all modified hair types compared to that of virgin hair and therefore this method can be used to assess, for example, the effect of the addition of smoothing serums to dry hair.

 Hair Combing Rig and typical comparative graphs

 How to Measure Hair Bending Strength

 A simple objective stiffness or bending strength method can be performed where hair swatches are treated with polymeric solution, dried, and allowed to equilibrate at constant temperature and humidity conditions.
-The hair swatch is bent (typically employing Tensile Grips) to a certain degree and the force that has to be exerted is measured by the texture analyser.
-The test can yield information about the strength or stability of the examined hairs (the more resistance, the greater the stiffness) and the resulting hair volume, because flexural strength is one of the factors that have a considerable influence on hair volume.
+The hair swatch is bent (typically employing Tensile Grips) to a certain degree and the force that has to be exerted is measured by the texture analyzer.
+The test can yield information about the strength or stability of the examined hairs (the more resistance, the greater the stiffness) and the resulting hair volume because flexural strength is one of the factors that have a considerable influence on hair volume.

 How to Measure Shampoo/Conditioner Consistency